 How frequently should you stream your podcast?
 This is a question we hear often from our customers.
 The answer starts by looking at your goals for the podcast.
-If you’re creating a podcast for brand awareness and thought leadership, then streaming frequency will depend on the topics that you cover.
+If you are creating a podcast for brand awareness and thought leadership, then streaming frequency will depend on the topics that you cover.

 For example, if you are covering topics that change frequently (e.g., like in sports or pop culture), then streaming more frequently can be beneficial.
-However, if you are discussing static topics (e.g., parenting or business leadership) then the frequency of streams could be less frequent because there isn’t as much of an impetus to create new content.
+However, if you are discussing static topics (e.g., parenting or business leadership) then the frequency of streams could be less frequent because there is not as much of an impetus to create new content.

 If your sales cycle is short (e.g., B2B SaaS with short buying cycles), then it will make sense to publish more frequently since leads need to be generated more quickly before they move on to other vendors.
-When creating a podcast around a book launch, it’s best to stream episodes that correspond with each chapter in the book so that listeners can follow along and read along as
+When creating a podcast around a book launch, it is best to stream episodes that correspond with each chapter in the book so that listeners can follow along and read along as

 How to Choose Your Podcast Format